Airframe & Powerplant Seminar (Transitioning Military & Veterans)Short-Term Certificate

 Additional Program Information

-Designed for transitioning, retiring military and veterans with aircraft maintenance experience.
+This program is for transitioning, retiring military, and veterans with aircraft maintenance experience.

 For those with prior experience as aircraft mechanics and a FAA-approved 8610-2 form, the 6-8 week Airframe & Powerplant Seminar Certificate program provides review, gap training and industry preparation for FAA testing and employment.
 Obtain your FAA Mechanic Certification by combining your Military Occupational Specialty (MOS) experience and Rate training with a civilian application.